 As an agency, UNC has been running Project Hope Day Camp on the property for more than 40 years.
 From the beginning, we knew Camp was an incredible place.
 At Camp Kelly, campers have the opportunity to build confidence, social skills, and character in an environment where it is okay to make mistakes.
 Camp is a unique place that simultaneously encourages young people to act like children while giving them the tools they will need to become responsible adults.
 Many campers experience their first week away from home at Camp, and UNC is thrilled to empower them to become more self-sufficient and independent.

-UNC’s Director of Children’s Services, Kelly Langan, has years of experience running writing and theatre programs in public schools and working with young adults on personal and professional development.
+UNC’s Director of Youth & Children’s Services, Kelly Langan, has years of experience running writing and theatre programs in public schools and working with young adults on personal and professional development.
 Kelly spent the past 11 summers working at Camp St. Andrew and UNC’s Camp Kelly.
 She first came as a counselor and loved finding new ways to keep her campers enthusiastic.
 As she progressed from counselor to Village Leader to Assistant Director, Kelly always focused on programs that kept the staff sharp and the campers engaged.
-This will be her second year as Camp Director.
+This will be her third year as Camp Director.

 Our staff is comprised of intelligent, compassionate, charismatic young adults who know the impact their words and actions can have on their campers; they take this responsibility very seriously.
 Counselors in Training (CITs) will be entering 11th and 12th grade, and Counselors are typically college-aged.
 Village Leaders, who interact with campers and staff throughout the day, are our most experienced counselors who have consistently shown maturity and compassion.